hilbert-space/typekit-client/README.md

 library = client::Library.find('trial')
 ```

-In this case, along with the library, the Typekit API will return a subset of
+In this case, along with some general information about the library itself, the
-the font families included in the library according to the default pagination.
+Typekit API will return a subset of the font families included in the library
-The desired pagination can be specified as follows:
+according to its default pagination.
+The desired pagination can be specified as
+follows:

 ```ruby
 library = client::Library.find('trial', page: 1, per_page: 10)
 ```

-The families are stored in the `families` attribute of the library.
+The font families are stored in the `families` attribute of the library.

 ## Low-Level Programming Interface